scrapli/scrapli_cfg/docs/api_docs/factory.md

     AsyncScrapliCfg: async scrapli cfg object

 Raises:
+    ScrapliCfgException: if provided connection object is sync
-    ScrapliCfgException: if platform is not a string
+    ScrapliCfgException: if provided connection object is async but is not a supported ("core") platform type
 ```